 Note that this post is the first of three posts about bias tape.
-It turns out I have a love-hate relationship with the stuff, or at least the traditional methods of calculating it, and I explain in my other posts.
-I'll update this post with links once I complete the other two in the series.
+It turns out I have a love-hate relationship with the stuff, or at least the traditional methods of calculating it.
+I explain why the traditional formula is unreliable here.

 To make your own continuous bias tape, you will need:

 - An Iron

 - Straight edge & 1" gridded surface

 - A square of fabric (see chart below)

 The size of fabric square depends on the length and width of the bias tape you need.
 First, figure out how much bias tape you need by measuring the perimeter of your quilt and adding 10.
 (The extra 10 will give you some wiggle room to make sure you don't end up with a seam on a corner, as well as provide enough scrap to connect the two ends when finishing your quilt.)
 Assuming you have a rectangular quilt, your bias tape length calculation should look something like this: